pinkeen/docker-html-to-pdf/README.md

 ## How to run it?

 You need to mount a container workdir locally to be able to get the output file.
-Also because chrome uses some kernel feature for sandboxing you need to run the container in `--privileged` mode.
-It's possible to work around this by disabling sandboxing but this seems to work best.

 The workdir is `/tmp/html-to-pdf`, thus running:

 ```
-docker run -v /your-local-dir:/tmp/html-to-pdf --privileged pink33n/html-to-pdf --url http://google.com --pdf out.pdf
+docker run -v `pwd`:/tmp/html-to-pdf pink33n/html-to-pdf --url http://google.com --pdf out.pdf
 ```

-Will produce `/your-local-dir/out.pdf` file.
+Will produce `out.pdf` file in your current directory.

+## Privileged mode

+The chrome sandbox is disabled automatically via `--chrome-option=--no-sandbox` switch so you *don't have to use* the `--privileged` mode when running the container anymore.

 ## Version tags